by Alastair Johnston

 It’s not the labor, it’s the sense of permanent possession that makes me uncertain about printing a bookplate for myself.
 Lots of bookplates take a philosophical approach, from “As I never return books, I make a rule never to borrow them” (Sydney Smith) to Shakespeare’s “My Library was Dukedom large enough” (The Tempest), to Schopenhauer’s “It would be a good thing to buy books if we could also buy the time to read them.”
 We might add “You know you’re working class when your television is bigger than your book case.”
 (Rob Beckett).
 Berkeley bookman Ian Jackson suggests I use this old Latin motto, a tribute to ephemerality: NUNC MIHI, MOX ALIIS or “Now mine, tomorrow others.”

-But, come to think of it I do have a bookplate in one book, given to me by James Mosley, in his The Nymph & the Grot (London, 1999).
-The author printed a special bookplate in an experimental sans serif, designed by Justin Howes, for use in the work.
+But, come to think of it I do have a personal bookplate in one book, given to me by James Mosley, in his The Nymph & the Grot (London, 1999).
+The author printed a special bookplate in an experimental sans serif, which he created as a revision of Caslon's Egyptian of 1830.
+That type has only appeared in one book, Radici della scrittura moderna, by Mosley, edited by Giovanni Lussu (Nuovi Equilibri, 2001).
+(Another version of the Caslon Egyptian was created by Justin Howes and is used by the Dulwich Picture Gallery in London.)

 Another treasured book, Thomas Bewick’s Memoir of my Life (Oxford University Press, 1975), was given to me by the editor Iain Bain, who inscribed it around his own bookplate.